evangelion1204/grunt-real-shell/README.md

 # grunt-real-shell

-> Run a shell script synchronously
+> A Grunt-Plugin to run a shell script synchronously for our deploy scripts at Zalando Lounge.
+Thanks to Marcel Alburg for his support.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`